OpenFogStack/matterHub/docs/Sparkplug.md

 A different design is imaginable: spBv1.0/MatterhubID/command/NodeId/ClusterId

-spBv1.0/0/DBIRTH/0  : New Device (Node) has been provisioned sbBv1.0/matterhub/DBIRTH/0/333 : New Endpoint was discovered spBv1.0/matterhub/DDATA/0/333 :  Endpoint specific data
+spBv1.0/0/DBIRTH/0  : New Device (Node) has been provisioned <br>
+sbBv1.0/matterhub/DBIRTH/0/333 : New Endpoint was discovered <br>
+spBv1.0/matterhub/DDATA/0/333 :  Endpoint specific data <br>
-spBv1.0/matterhub/DCMD/0/333 : Sending a Command to an Endpoint spBv1.0/matterhub/DDEATH/0/333 : Endpoint is no longer available (?)
+spBv1.0/matterhub/DCMD/0/333 : Sending a Command to an Endpoint <br>
+spBv1.0/matterhub/DDEATH/0/333 : Endpoint is no longer available (?)  <br>
-spBv1.0/matterhub/NDEATH/0 : Device is no longer available
+spBv1.0/matterhub/NDEATH/0 : Device is no longer available <br>

 With this design a smaller and simpler payload is possible, however the NDATA and NCMD would never be used, since Matter uses endpoint 0 for nodelevel configuration.
 This also has no formal correct way to communicate with the matterHub for example to upload the current firmware level, logs, etc.